nmshd/documentation/_docs_integrate/send-forms-via-requests.md

 #### BooleanFormFieldSettings

+If BooleanFormFieldSettings are used as `settings` of a FormFieldRequestItem, this results in a boolean form field which expects a boolean when it is filled out.

 | Name    | Type                         | Required | Description |
 | ------- | ---------------------------- | :------: | ----------- |
 | `@type` | `"BooleanFormFieldSettings"` |    ✓     |             |

 #### DateFormFieldSettings

+If DateFormFieldSettings are used as `settings` of a FormFieldRequestItem, this results in a date form field which expects a valid date string in ISO 8601 format, such as `"2000-01-01T00:00:00.000+00:00"`, `"1999-12-31T23:59:59.999Z"`, or `"2020-02-29"`, when it is filled out.

 | Name    | Type                      | Required | Description |
 | ------- | ------------------------- | :------: | ----------- |